 Over the past decade, the City and nonprofits operating in the City have shifted programs that provide transitional housing to permanent supportive housing and rapid rehousing models, based on evidence that these models are more effective in ending homelessness.
-The YWCA and Way Finders operate transitional housing programs for victims of domestic violence, and Gandara operates a transitional housing program for youth 18-24.
+The YWCA and Way Finders operate transitional housing programs for victims of domestic violence.
+Gandara operates transitional housing for youth 18-24 through two programs, one serving unaccompanied young adults, and the other serving pregnant and parenting young adults.
 There are also several privately-funded transitional housing facilities in the City, including programs operated by the Springfield Rescue Mission, and the Bi-Lingual Veterans Outreach Center.